jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 # Package Managers and Package Installation
 ![*Always check the package dependencies...*](images/Chapter-Header/Chapter-10/debian_main-2.png "Dependencies")

-__Chapter 10 Objectives__
+## Objectives

   * Learn the features of dnf, yum, and apt to install packages and dependencies in Linux
   * Understand the nature of GNU tools gcc and make
   * Understand how to use the Python language interpreter in order to run Python based install scripts
   * Compiling code from source

-__Outcomes__
+### Outcomes

   At the conclusion of this chapter you will be able to install packages and manage dependencies through using standard package managers dnf, yum, and apt.
 You will also be comfortable compiling software from source using a tar ball and python setup tools.

 ## Package Managers

   One of the initial claims against using Linux and Unix was that software install was a nightmare.
-Software had been distributed in tarballs (*.tar.gz) that were convenient but lacked any knowledge of system state.
+Software had been distributed in tarballs (\*.tar.gz) that were convenient but lacked any knowledge of system state.
 So you could compile source code but the code had no idea ahead of time if the proper software libraries were installed in the correct locations or if the proper versions of those libraries were installed.
 And each additional library had it's own dependencies and those had dependencies too.
 You see how this could get ugly quickly.
 Initially there was a build system developed by a companion of Thompson and Ritchie's named Stuart Feldman; named ```make```.
 He was also an author of the first Fortran 77 compiler, and he was part of the original group at Bell Labs that created the Unix operating system.
 Feldman was the Vice President of Computer Science at IBM Research.
 He was also Vice President, Engineering, East Coast, at Google for a time [^105].

   Feldman realized building software was difficult and created the ```make``` build system.
-The ```make``` system uses a file named a ```makefile``` that includes instrcutions and ordered steps that can be repeated every time software is built.
-This attributes software to be portable accross systems (ideally anyway).  ```Make``` is a utility that automatically builds executable programs and libraries from source code by reading files called Makefiles which specify how to derive the target program [^106].
+The ```make``` system uses a file named ```makefile``` that includes instructions and ordered steps that can be repeated every time software is built.
+This attributes software to be portable across systems (ideally anyway).  ```Make``` is a utility that automatically builds executable programs and libraries from source code by reading files called Makefiles which specify how to derive the target program [^106].
 Makefiles have an arcane syntax that not all people enjoy and over the years many people have modified and rewritten their own ```make``` system.
+Here is an example:

 ```makefile
      all: helloworld